Results and questions on matchings in groups and vector subspaces of fields: Matchings in abelian groups

 The preceding theorem indicates that an abelian group which is either torsion-free or of prime order has the matching property.
-As for the stronger acyclic matching property, torsion-free abelian groups admit the latter property as established in \cite{MR1618439} whereas there exist infinitely many primes $p$ for which $\Bbb{Z}/p\Bbb{Z}$ does not possess the acyclic matching property: It is proved in \cite{MR3393940} that if $p\equiv -1 \pmod 8$, then $\Bbb{Z}/p\Bbb{Z}$ does not have this property.
-Building on the results of that paper (\cite[Lemma 2.1 and Proposition 2.3]{MR3393940}), we present a slightly different proof below which considers a different, larger, family of primes.
+As for the stronger acyclic matching property, torsion-free abelian groups admit the latter property as established in \cite{MR1618439} whereas there exist infinitely many primes $p$ for which $\Bbb{Z}/p\Bbb{Z}$ does not possess the acyclic matching property.

 \begin{theorem}[\cite{MR3393940}] There are infinitely many primes $p$ for which $\Bbb{Z}/p\Bbb{Z}$ does not satisfy the acyclic matching property. \end{theorem}